John Polanyi

-John Charles Polanyi (Polányi János Károly; born 23 January 1929) is a German-born Canadian chemist.
-He was awarded the 1986 Nobel Prize in Chemistry for his research in chemical kinetics.
+John Charles Polanyi (Polányi János Károly; born 23 January 1929) is a German-born Hungarian-Canadian chemist.
+He was awarded the 1986 Nobel Prize in Chemistry for his research in chemical reaction dynamics.

 Polanyi was born into the prominent Hungarian Polányi (Pollacsek) family in Berlin, Germany, prior to his family emigrating in 1933 to the United Kingdom where he was subsequently educated at the University of Manchester, achieving his Ph.D in 1952, and did postdoctoral research at the National Research Council in Canada (1952-1954) and Princeton University in New Jersey (1954-1956).
-Polanyi's first academic appointment was at the University of Toronto in 1956, and he remains there as of 2025 as Professor Emeritus/Emerita.
+Polanyi's first academic appointment was at the University of Toronto in 1956, and he remains there as of 2025 as University Professor Emeritus.

 In addition to the Nobel Prize, Polanyi has received numerous other awards, including 33 honorary degrees, the Wolf Prize in Chemistry and the Gerhard Herzberg Canada Gold Medal for Science and Engineering.
 Outside his scientific pursuits, Polanyi is active in public policy discussion, especially concerning science and nuclear weapons.
-His father, Mihály (Michael), was a noted chemist and philosopher.
-His uncle Károly (Karl) was a renowned political economist, best known for his seminal work, The Great Transformation.
 According to György Marx, he was one of "The Martians", a group of prominent Hungarian scientists who emigrated to the United States in the first half of the 20th century.

 Early years

-Polanyi's father Michael was born Jewish and converted to Catholicism.
-Polanyi's family moved from Germany to Britain in 1933, partly as a result of the persecution of Jews under Adolf Hitler.
+His father, Mihály (Michael), was a chemist, philosopher of science, and economist; his uncle Károly (Karl) was an economic historian.
+Michael was born Jewish and converted to Catholicism.
+He moved from Germany to Britain in 1933, partly as a result of the persecution of Jews under Adolf Hitler.
 During World War II, Polanyi's father sent him to Canada for three years when he was 11, so he would be safe from German bombings.
 While living in Toronto, he attended the University of Toronto Schools.
 After returning to Britain, Polanyi finished high school and attended university at Manchester, where he received his undergraduate degree in 1949 and his PhD in 1952.
 Although his university education was focused in science, he was not convinced it was his calling after finishing high school, when he briefly considered a career as a poet.
 His father, Michael Polanyi, was a professor in the chemistry department during his first year of university, before transferring to a newly created position in the social studies department.
 Polanyi's supervisor during his graduate studies was Ernest Warhurst, a former student of his father's.
 After completing his PhD studies, Polanyi did postdoctoral research at the National Research Council in Ottawa, Ontario from 1952 until 1954, where he worked with Edgar William Richard Steacie.
 From 1954 until 1956, he was a research associate at Princeton University.

 Academic posts

 John Polanyi started at the University of Toronto as a lecturer in 1956.
 He moved up the ranks quickly at the university, being promoted to assistant professor in 1957, associate professor in 1960 and becoming a full professor in 1962.
-In 1975, he was named University Professor, an honorary title he has retained since.
+In 1974, he was named University Professor, an honorary title he has retained since.